togrupe/dlive-midi-tools/README.md

 If the given color does not match, the default color black is used instead.

-# Generated Reaper Template Example
+# Example Generated Reaper Recording Session
 ![Phantom](doc/reaper_demo.png)

 ## Settings on the dlive console